-It is important that before an employer agrees to go fund an employee to attend training (unless it is statutory) that both employer and employee has signed a training agreement.
-The training agreement will state how much the course will cost if an employee should an employee leave or fail to attend that the employer has the right to recoup some or all of the costs.
-In some instances you can also include if an employee should fail the course and have to reset.
+It is important that before an employer agrees to fund an employee to attend training (unless it is statutory) that both employer and employee has signed a training agreement.
+This training agreement will state how much the course will cost if an employee should leave or fail to attend that the employer has the right to recoup some or all of the costs.
+In some instances, you can also include if an employee should fail the course and have to reset.

 Training fees agreements often operate on a sliding scale so that the longer an employee remains with the employer, the less he or she is due to refund on leaving.
 The sliding scale and its time periods will vary according to the length and cost of the training itself.